About The Presidential Reform Project

 Harvard Law School

-Jack Goldsmith is the Learned Hand Professor of Law at Harvard Law School, a Senior Fellow at the Hoover Institution, and co-founder of Lawfare.
-He served as Assistant Attorney General, Office of Legal Counsel from 2003-2004, and Special Counsel to the Department of Defense from 2002-2003.
+Jack Goldsmith is the Learned Hand Professor of Law at Harvard Law School, a nonresident senior fellow at the American Enterprise Institute, and co-founder of Lawfare.
+He served as Assistant Attorney General, Office of Legal Counsel from 2003 to 2004, and Special Counsel to the Department of Defense from 2002 to 2003.

-Goldsmith was a Professor at the University of Chicago Law School from 1997-2002, and at the University of Virginia School of Law from 1994-1997.
+Goldsmith was a Professor at the University of Chicago Law School from 1997 to 2002, and at the University of Virginia School of Law from 1994 to 1997.
 Before entering the academy, Professor Goldsmith was an associate at Covington & Burling in Washington, D.C.
-He clerked for Supreme Court Justice Anthony M. Kennedy from 1990-1991, Court of Appeals Judge J. Harvie Wilkinson from 1989-1990, and Judge George Aldrich on the Iran-U.S. Claims Tribunal from 1991-1993.
+He clerked for Supreme Court Justice Anthony M. Kennedy from 1990 to 1991, Court of Appeals Judge J. Harvie Wilkinson from 1989 to 1990, and Judge George Aldrich on the Iran-U.S. Claims Tribunal from 1991 to 1993.

 Goldsmith is the author of, among other books, Power and Constraint: The Accountable Presidency After 9/11 (2012), and The Terror Presidency: Law and Judgment Inside the Bush Administration (2007).
 He has written hundreds of articles and essays on topics related to Presidential power, national security, international law, and internet policy.
 He teaches and writes about national security law, Presidential power, cybersecurity, international law, internet law, and foreign relations law.